wxjiao/ParroT/README.md

 - Weights for the LLaMA models can be obtained from by filling out this [Form](https://docs.google.com/forms/d/e/1FAIpQLSfqNECQnMkycAp2jP4Z9TFX0cGR4uf7b_fBxjY_OjhJILlKGA/viewform)
 - Convert the LLaMA weights into the HuggingFace format by following the instructions in this [Doc](https://huggingface.co/docs/transformers/main/model_doc/llama)

-Example usage on 16 GPUs by 2 nodes:
+Example usage on 8 V100 by 1 node:
 ```
 export NCCL_DEBUG=INFO
 export NCCL_SOCKET_IFNAME=eth1